FedEx pilot union's executive council votes in favor of labor contract

-FedEx Corp (FDX.N) pilot union's executive council has voted in favor of a tentative contract that seeks better employment terms including higher hourly pay rates and retirement plan enhancement, the Air Line Pilots Association said.
+Aug 28 FedEx Corp pilot union's executive council has voted in favor of a tentative contract that seeks better employment terms including higher hourly pay rates and retirement plan enhancement, the Air Line Pilots Association said.

 The FedEx master executive council (MEC) voted late on Thursday to approve the collective bargaining agreement reached on Aug.
 19 with the package delivery company, the association said on Friday.